A photo of many containers stacked next to each other and on top of each other, symbolizing the ease with which Devs can use containers for web apps.

 Containerization is the perfect match for microservices.
 Microservices are a type of software architecture.
 A single microservice is designed to perform a specific function.
 This is independent of any other microservice on the same platform.
 These all work together to deliver an application.

-Think of this as a type of compartmentalisation.
+Think of this as a type of compartmentalization.
 Applications are broken down and split up into small, independent components.
 These can be segmented into containers, where they can be deployed and managed individually.
 Their structure has a lot in common with containers.
 There are multiple benefits of microservices - they improve performance, are easy to replicate, are scalable, and don’t interrupt operations if a microservice fails.
 They also make it far easier to work on updates.

 Container as a Service (CaaS) Solutions